2023-2024 Academic Computer Requirements

 - Wireless 802.11a/g/n

-- A minimum of 8GB of internal RAM is recommended
+- A minimum of 8GB of internal RAM is acceptable, but 16GB is recommended

 - Minimum of 256 GB hard drive